The Sovereign SDK Book

 computer executes an elf

-file (generated from Rust
+(generated from Rust

-code) and generates
+code) and generates a zero-knowledge proof.
+It also

-a zero-knowledge proof.
-It also describes how the native
+describes how the native

-machine passes private inputs (the "witness") into the execution.
+machine passes private inputs (the "witness") into

 The ZkvmGuest

-trait describes how a program running in zero-knowledge mode accepts inputs from the host machine.
+trait describes how a program running in zero-knowledge mode

-Finally, the Zkvm
+Finally, the ZkVerifier

-trait describes how a proof generated by the host is verified.
-This trait is implemented by both the
+trait describes how a proof generated by the host is

 and the Guest

-, which is how we represent that proofs must be verifiable native
+how we represent that proofs must be verifiable native

-ly and recursively (i.e. inside
+ly and recursively (i.e.

-another SNARK.)
+inside another SNARK.)

 State Transition